Après-ski - but right! The 10 Commandments

 Don't chatter, head back is one of the party slogans.
 Forgot to get some fresh air in between, the second.
 Loud music, lousy air - if you go outside after a few hours, the winter air will knock your skull out.
 Bingo.

 There should actually be après-skiers who go out several times, take a deep breath and check your own level.
-When the high tide indicates that everything is going in circles, they call it quits!
+When the high tide indicates that everything is going in circles, they stop!
 Go home!
 Crazy.
 Better a horror without end than an end with horror.

 8th commandment - don't look too closely